tubish/Data_insights/README.md

-# Two Circles Data Engineer Assessment

 ## Introduction

-Welcome to the Two Circles Data Engineer Assessment!
+Data Engineer project.
 Within this repository, everything you'll need has been provided.

 ## Requirements